LetzteFee/website/README.md

 # General Information

 This website is just a training ground.
 I programm this website alongside learning html, css, javascript and other IT related things.
 For example, I only created this __README.md__ file to learn and practice _Markdown_.
-I am german and sometimes my comments are in my native language because it is more precise. btw.
+I am german and sometimes my comments are in my native language because it is more precise.
+I use Arch, btw.

 ---